 “Well, I bet you eat really well” is often the response I get when I tell a stranger that we live in Barcelona, no matter who they are.
 Well, yes, we really do.

 And as residents of Spain’s second-largest city, we’ve gotten used to people arriving here with a bucket list of well-researched top-rated restaurants.
 With pretty much every meal reserved months in advance, they’re more excited about visiting 7 Portes then the Sagrada Familia, and nothing will convince them to stray from their prescribed gastronomic schedule.
-Of course, it makes sense that some travelers have a culinary agenda when they come to Catalunya, considering that more than half of the last 13 top-rated places on the annual World’s Fifty Best Restaurant list have gone to Catalans (five for Ferran Adrià and two for the Roca brothers from El Cellar de Can Roca, 2015’s number one).
+Of course, it makes sense that some travelers have a culinary agenda when they come to Catalunya, considering that of the places on the annual World’s Fifty Best Restaurant list have gone to Catalans.

 On the opposite side of the celebrity restaurant seekers are the crowds that arrive en masse in Barcelona, more of them than ever.
 Often dispatched by cruise ships at the port, they head straight for the storied Ramblas, where the restaurants that cater to the package vacation crowd are waiting with typical tapas and English menus.
 And then there’s KFC, where, for reasons I can’t explain, there is always a line.